H2xDev/GodotVMF/readme.md

 - Extraction materials and models from VPKs is not supported
 - Entities in instances importing not completely.
 You'll need to open the instance scene and reimport it.
 - Wasn't tested on MacOS
+- Some of imported models may have wrong orientation

 ## GodotVMF elsewhere
 * [Reddit](https://www.reddit.com/r/godot/comments/1ax4b7h/godotvmf_use_valve_hammer_editor_for_level/)